War of the Third Coalition: Results

 Austerlitz and the preceding campaign profoundly altered the nature of European politics.
 In three months, the French had occupied Vienna, decimated two armies, and humbled the Austrian Empire.
 These events sharply contrast with the rigid power structures of the 18th century, when no major European capital was ever held by an enemy army.
 Austerlitz set the stage for a near-decade of French domination on the European continent, but one of its more immediate impacts was to goad Prussia into war in 1806.

 France and Austria signed a truce on 4 December and the Treaty of Pressburg 22 days later took the latter out of the war.
 Austria agreed to recognize French territory captured by the treaties of Campo Formio (1797) and Lunéville (1801), cede land to Bavaria, Württemberg, and Baden, which were Napoleon's German allies, and pay 40 million francs in war indemnities.
 Venetia was also given to the Kingdom of Italy.
 It was a harsh end for Austria, but certainly not a catastrophic peace.
 The Russian army was allowed to withdraw to home territory and the French encamped themselves in Southern Germany.

 In July 1806, Napoleon created the Confederation of the Rhine, a string of German client states which on becoming allies of France pledged themselves to raise an army of 63,000 men.
 With Napoleon as their "Protector", the confederate states were compelled to leave the Holy Roman Empire, which was dissolved shortly afterward.
 Prussia saw these and other moves as an affront to its status as the main power of Central Europe and it went to war with France in 1806.

 In Italy, the political situation would remain unchanged until 1815, with the British and Sicilian troops guarding the Bourbon King Ferdinand in Sicily and the Napoleonic King of Naples controlling the mainland.
 In 1808, Joachim Murat became the King of Naples, after Joseph Bonaparte became King of Spain.
-Murat made various attempts to cross the Strait of Sicily, which all ended in failure, despite once managing to secure a foothold in Sicily.
+Murat made various attempts to cross the Strait of Messina, which all ended in failure, despite once managing to secure a foothold in Sicily.